direktiv/direktiv.github.io/docs/installation/database.md

 ## Restore from S3

 It is always recommended to test the backup and restore before using Direktiv in production.
 To restore from S3 is a straightforward process.
 The first step is to pick the backup used for the restore process.
 It can be found under `bd/backup` in the bucket used for backups in S3.
 It looks like this: `20221023-042407F`.
 There are two differtent scenarios to consider.
 The first one is a restore for an existing database.
 This can be a restore of as certain backup or a point-in-time recovery.
-This can be achieved with a `restore` attribute in the dtaabase configuration YAML.
+This can be achieved with a `restore` attribute in the database configuration YAML.

 ```yaml title="Restore From S3 (Same Database)"